LucaScanu/PersonalProjects_video-playlist/README.md

 - trying to get an effect on the show page similar to this: http://www.highsnobiety.com/2017/03/30/mac-demarco-this-old-dog-video/
 - managed it kinda. super happy carried over colour form index page as well.
 - mvp nav bar also created with random video function.
 - POA, a tiny bit further polish (colour scheme).
 Then refactor all HTML, SCSS and JS.
-Start thinking about accessability then optimisation, then cross browser, then responsive, then pagination?
+Start thinking about accessability then optimisation, then cross browser, then responsive, then graceful degredation, then pagination?

 <img width="1375" alt="screen shot 2017-03-31 at 17 00 07" src="https://cloud.githubusercontent.com/assets/20629455/24558694/f4464782-1633-11e7-9596-279e73e10bcf.png">
 <img width="1375" alt="screen shot 2017-03-31 at 16 59 59" src="https://cloud.githubusercontent.com/assets/20629455/24558695/f4575662-1633-11e7-800c-e74eb50d2f88.png">